particle-iot/docs/src/content/reference/device-os/firmware.md

 On all platforms, the default is for the watchdog to continue running during sleep mode.

-On the Boron, B Series SoM, Tracker, Argon, and E404X (nRF52840), the `WatchdogCap::SLEEP_RUNNING` defaults to on, which is to say the watchdog continues to run while in sleep.
+On the Boron, B-Series SoM, Tracker, Argon, and E404X (nRF52840), the `WatchdogCap::SLEEP_RUNNING` defaults to on, which is to say the watchdog continues to run while in sleep.
 It can, however, be explictly cleared so the watchdog will be paused while in sleep mode.

 On the P2 and Photon 2 (RTL872x), the watchdog contiues to run in sleep mode.
 However, you could manually stop it before sleep mode.